to New Jersey: Old and New World Synagogue Images by Vladimir Ginzburg - (March to May 2011) -

-The Many Faces of Yisrael: Return from the Diaspora - (September 2010 to January 2011) was
+The Many Faces of Yisrael: Return from the Diaspora - (September 2010 to January 2011)

 an exhibition of paintings, sculpture, drawings and photographs,

 by featured artists Jahheal Massac, Phillip DeLoatch, and Mansa K. Mussa.
-"The goal of this exhibition is to present art and objects that are powerful and moving,"
+"The goal of this exhibition is to

-what they look like, where they live - and of what it means to be
+it will also expand many visitors' views of who Jews are, what they look like, where they live - and of what it means to be

 Signs and Wonders - A Photography Exhibition